nanoframework/System.Net.WebSockets/README.md

 You can close a specific client connection by calling `DisconnectClient`.
 You need to specify what client you want to disconnect by providing the client endpoint.
 Also you need to specify an appropriate `WebSocketCloseStatus`.

 ### Receiving messages
 When a message from any client is received the `MessageReceived` is raised.
-Please see the Client section “Receiving Messages” and “Message Frame” on howto handle messages.
+Please see the Client section Â“Receiving MessagesÂ” and Â“Message FrameÂ” on howto handle messages.
 The client who send the message can be identified by checking `Endpoint` property of the `MessageFrame`.

 ### Sending messages
-It’s possible to send a messages to a specific client by calling `SendString` for a text message or `SendData` for sending a binary message using a byte array.
+ItÂ’s possible to send a messages to a specific client by calling `SendString` for a text message or `SendData` for sending a binary message using a byte array.
 You need to specify the specific client `EndPoint` that you want to send the message to.
 If you want to send a message to all clients you can simply use `Broadcast` and provide a byte array or a string.

 ### Stopping the server
 You can stop the websocket server by calling `Stop`.